bryan405/Strategic-Market-Entry-Assessment-Panama/README.md

 **Manufacturing:** Food and beverage processing is growing — good for co‑packing or local production.

 ### Foreign Direct Investment: Where Global Companies Are Betting
-The FDI dashboard shows a very clear message:
+The FDI Analysis shows a very clear message:

 - **Total FDI (2017–2023): $403M**